 Nowadays, I still love creating.
 Using my hands helps me clear my mind and brings a sense of peace, like meditating.
 I always have ideas, which is nice but sometimes challenging to pick one and follow through.

 I create intuitively, drawing inspiration from friends, nature, and life.
-I design what brings me joy and what I would personally wear—prioritizing comfort and elegance.
-I prefer using natural and/or recycled materials in my designs, highlighting attention to detail as a distinctive feature.
-The inside of a garment holds as much significance as its outside.
+I design what brings me joy and what I would personally wear; prioritizing comfort and elegance.
+I prefer using natural and/or recycled materials in my designs, with attention to detail.
+The inside of a garment is as important as its outside.